 Machine learning is the subset of artificial intelligence concerned with algorithms that let computers teach themselves.
 It's a rapidly growing field that is ready to make big changes to the economy.

 While strict machine learning is done by programmers and data scientists, software engineers that can use it will be in high demand in the future.

 The salary ranges in the table above are not set in stone.
 An individual's skills and background determine the pay they can demand.
 How can an engineer increase his/her salary?

 Specializing in a technical field can bring in more money.
 Especially if it's in high demand.
 For example, engineers with a specialty in AI or Machine Learning will be able to demand a higher salary.

 Engineers that hold a security clearance are hard to find.
 So they can demand a higher salary than their non-cleared counterparts.
 Engineering Salary's survey reported a 11-15% increase for a security clearance .

 A manager will earn more than an individual contributor with the same experience.
 Engineers looking to make more money often take the management route.

 Proven leadership ability helps in landing these roles.
-Many companies want to see you be technical lead for at least a few years before giving the "manager" title.
-Depending on industry, an MBA may help.
+Many companies want to see you be a technical lead for at least a few years before giving the "manager" title.
+Depending on the industry, an MBA may help.

 © 2018 Katy Medium